AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 the product data is too generic

-the brand profile needs to be filled out
+the brand profile needs to be filled in

 competitors have stronger sources

-the AI uses sources where your brand doesn’t appear
+AI is using sources where your brand doesn’t appear

-the site might be hard for bots to access
+the site may be hard for bots to access

-the prompt doesn’t fit your offer very well
+the prompt doesn’t match the offer very well

 What to do: